xrettle/WFGY/TensionUniverse/BlackHole/Q126_recursive_self_improvement_stability.md

 These problems provide prerequisites or general frameworks that Q126 relies on.

 * Q116 (BH_AI_FOUNDATIONS_L3_116)
-  Reason: Supplies foundations for decision theory and logical uncertainty that Q126 assumes when talking about rationality and axioms at the effective layer.
+  Reason: supplies foundations for decision theory and logical uncertainty that Q126 assumes when talking about rationality and axioms at the effective layer.

-* Q119 (BH_AI_REPRESENTATION_DRIFT_L3_119)
+* Q119 (BH_PHIL_PROB_MEANING_L3_119)
-  Reason: Provides methods to encode and measure representation drift, which are reused as part of Q126’s invariant and drift metrics.

-* Q121 (BH_AI_GOVERNANCE_L3_121)
-  Reason: Describes external governance and constraint frameworks that shape which self modifications are allowed.

-* Q124 (BH_AI_OVERSIGHT_L3_124)
-  Reason: Supplies scalable oversight structures that Q126 uses as part of its external observation and logging assumptions.
+  Reason: provides a philosophical basis for probability and meaning that underlies how beliefs, credences and value like structures are treated under self modification.

 ### 2.2 Downstream problems

 These problems reuse Q126 components or depend on Q126’s stability horizon concept.

 * Q124 (BH_AI_OVERSIGHT_L3_124)
-  Reason: Reuses the RSI stability horizon functional to decide when oversight or intervention must escalate.
+  Reason: reuses the RSI stability horizon functional and per step tension scores to decide when oversight or intervention must escalate.

 * Q125 (BH_AI_MULTIAGENT_L3_125)
-  Reason: Extends single agent stability horizons to interacting populations of self modifying agents.
+  Reason: extends single agent stability horizons to interacting populations of self modifying agents, treating horizons as parameters inside multi agent incentive fields.

 * Q123 (BH_AI_INTERP_L3_123)
-  Reason: Uses Q126’s invariants and drift metrics to interpret internal changes in self modifying models.
+  Reason: uses Q126’s invariants and drift metrics to interpret internal changes in self modifying models over time.

 ### 2.3 Parallel problems

 Parallel nodes share similar tension types but no direct component dependence.

 * Q118 (BH_AI_INNER_ALIGNMENT_L3_118)
-  Reason: Both Q118 and Q126 focus on consistency_tension between internal objectives and external alignment constraints.
+  Reason: both Q118 and Q126 focus on consistency_tension between internal objectives and external alignment constraints.

 * Q120 (BH_AI_LONGTERM_COHERENCE_L3_120)
-  Reason: Both study how rationality and value like structures retain coherence over long time scales, though Q120 does not require explicit self modification.
+  Reason: both study how rationality and value like structures retain coherence over long time scales, though Q120 does not require explicit self modification.

 * Q059 (BH_CS_INFO_THERMODYN_L3_059)
-  Reason: Both look at the relationship between local changes that seem beneficial and global information structure that can be eroded.
+  Reason: both look at the relationship between local changes that seem beneficial and global information structure that can be eroded.

-### 2.4 Cross-domain edges
+### 2.4 Cross domain edges

 Cross domain edges connect Q126 to problems in other domains.

 * Q040 (BH_PHYS_QBLACKHOLE_INFO_L3_040)
-  Reason: Reuses the idea of a stability horizon for information bearing structures under extreme evolution like dynamics.
+  Reason: reuses the idea of a stability horizon for information bearing structures under extreme evolution like dynamics.

 * Q071 (BH_SOC_SYSTEMIC_RISK_L3_071)
-  Reason: Adopts the concept of a stability horizon for institutions that repeatedly restructure themselves.
+  Reason: adopts the concept of a stability horizon for institutions that repeatedly restructure themselves.

 * Q101 (BH_PHIL_IDENTITY_CONTINUITY_L3_101)
-  Reason: Uses the notion of invariants across self modification as an analogy for personal identity and continuity debates.
+  Reason: uses the notion of invariants across self modification as an analogy for personal identity and continuity debates.

 ---